turingschool/front-end-curriculum/lessons/module-1/css-1.md

 * Change the "flourish" logo in the headline to have a height of 20px
 * Hide the element that contains the map using css

+***

-# Practice
+## CSS Practice Time!
 Let's setup a small static page to experiment with our HTML and CSS.

+First, let's flex those command-line muscles you've been building:

 * Create a directory called static-site-playground
 * Create a file `index.html` with the html provided below
 * Create a file `main.css`
 * Link the index and main files you just made
-* Test things are working as expected
+* Test things are working as expected by adding in the following HTML:

 ```html
 <!doctype html>